 We require prepayment on all Advance Orders.
 Prepayments are non-refundable for orders canceled within their production window (3 business days before pickup date).

 Need a cake today?
 Please see our FAQ, I Have Not Placed An Advance Order And I Need A Cake Today.
 Can I Still Get One?

 Unfortunately, Crixa Cakes does not have the facilities to accomodate large groups or private parties.

-We have cakes available for walk-in customers every day.
-Please come in and see what is available from our daily Cafe Menu.
+We have whole cakes available for walk-in customers every day.
+Please come in to see our current inventory.